MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 }
 ```

-You should only define an interface if you expect developers who consume your types to implement it.
+For Windows Runtime types in the Windows platform, an interface is defined if developers who consume those types are expected to implement the interface.
+Another use case for defining an interface is when multiple runtime classes implement the interface, and developers consuming those runtime classes will access different types of object generically (and thus polymorphically) via that common interface.

 ### Enums